riparuk/hidden-cam-web/README.md

   <img src="iphone-demo.png" alt="Watch the demo" width="300" />
 </a>

+### Features
+- Change Title App
+- Turn on/off small preview
+- Recording Saved in local browser
+- Switch camera
+- No recording send to server
+- No data collected (it's open source, you can check the code)

 ### 🕵️ How it works
 - ✅ **Grant camera access**
 - ▶️ **Play YouTube video** → camera starts recording in the background